TOP

 • Stay out of situations where you would want to smoke, like a nightclub.

-• Exercise when you feel the urge to smoke.
+• Consider doing some exercise when you feel the urge to smoke.

 • Practice meditation or yoga.

-• Think about the benefits of not smoking and remind yourself that your host kids look up to you.
+• Think about the benefits of not smoking and remind yourself that you are a role model for your host kids.

-• Find a support group in your community.
+• Find a support group in your community to quit smoking if you’re finding it difficult to do so alone.

 Joy Lo